 School refusal differs from truancy, in that parents are often aware that children are not attending school, and children are not absent from school in favour or more exciting activities.
 Often, children who engage in school refusal are experiencing high levels of distress and/or anxiety that requires support and treatment from a trained health professional.
-Research has linked school refusal to anxiety in the child, in particular separation anxiety and/or generalised anxiety disorder.
+Research has linked school refusal to anxiety in the children, in particular separation anxiety and/or generalised anxiety disorder.

 Left untreated, school refusal can have a significant detrimental impact on a young persons’ learning and development.
-Frequent absences can negatively impact a child’s social relationships and can also result in conflict and strain relationships with other members of the family due to disruption in routines.
+Frequent absences can negatively impact a child’s social relationships and can also result in conflict and strained relationships with other members of the family due to disruption in routines.
 In the long-term, research has shown that school refusal can leave children vulnerable to a variety of mental health difficulties, social and emotional problems, and occupational dysfunction later in life.